 - Listening skills and ability to talk to the point

-There is one important thing to remember at this point.
-Typically, dozens of applicants apply for every single position in human resources sector.
-This field is extremely popular, especially amongst young graduates.
-Therefor, they typically need to conduct several levels of interviews and screen out a certain number of applicants in each stage.
-You should learn to control your non-verbal communication, present motivation, show enthusiasm and clear understanding for the role and its importance, in order to advance to the second round of interviews.
-Please do not forget that good HR worker is a good listener at first place…
+One thing to remember at this point: Dozens of applicants apply for every single position in human resources.
+This field is extremely popular, especially among young graduates.
+Therefor, the company (or recruitment agency) typically needs to conduct several rounds of interviews, and screen out a certain percentage of applicants in each round.
+You should learn to control your non-verbal communication, to show motivation and enthusiasm, and demonstrate clear understanding for the role.
+That’s the only way how you can advance to the second round of interviews.
+Do not forget that good HR worker is a good listener at first place….

 Behavioral interview – second part of interview process

-They are going to ask you about your behavior in various work-related situations from the past.
-The main goal of this practice is to forecast how you would act in various job related situations in the future, in case they hire you.
-It reveals also a lot about your personality, formulas of thinking, points of view and actions you may take as an HR employee.
-Let’s check some of the typically used questions:
+They are going to inquire about your behavior in various work-related situations.
+The main goal of this stage is to forecast how you would act in various job related situations in the future.
+Answers to behavioral questions reveal a lot about your personality, formulas of thinking, points of view as an HR employee.
+Let’s check some of the typical questions for behavioral stage:

-- Describe a situation when you had to meet a tight deadline.
+- Describe a time when you had to meet a tight deadline.
 What was the situation?
-What steps did you take to ensure you would meet it?
+What steps did you take to ensure you would meet the deadline?

-- What do you consider your biggest success and biggest failure in life.
-What did you do to achieve the biggest success?
+- What do you consider your biggest success, and biggest failure in life.
+What did you do to achieve the success?

-- Describe a time when you were under heavy stress, either in work or in school.
-How did it influence your performance and what did you do to handle it.
+- Describe a time when you were under pressure, either in work, or in school.
+How did the pressure influence your performance, and what did you do to handle the pressure?

 - Describe a conflict situation you had with another person.
 What caused a conflict?
-How did you try to solve it?
+How did you solve it?

 - When in your last job/study did you go above and beyond of what was expected of you?

-- Describe a disagreement you had with your boss in the past.
+- Describe a disagreement you had with your boss.
 What was it about?
-What was the solution?

-When answering these questions, there are few things you need to remember:
+When answering the questions, you need to remember a couple of things:

 - Say something.
-Some people claim to don’t have such an experience and not being able to tell anything.
+Some people claim that they don’t have previous working experience, or that they can’t talk about the past.
 However, this is a big mistake.
-If you do not answer the question, how can you expect to get some positive points for your answers?
+If you do not answer the question, you can not expect to get any positive points for your “answer”.

-- To choose a situation with positive outcome.
-For example, when the interviewer asks you to speak about the conflict situation from the past, it is advisable to choose a situation when the conflict was effectively resolved.
-This presents you as someone with right behavior in conflict situations.
-I hope you got the point…
+- Choose a situation with positive outcome.
+For example, when the interviewer asks you to speak about a conflict you had with a colleague in the past, it is a good idea to choose a situation when you eventually resolved the conflict….

 Technical questions – last part of an interview

-- If you shall name three characteristics of people living in the US, what would it be?
+- If you shall characterize people living in the US (or another country), what would you say?

-- Tell me something about your last boss.
-What were his strengths and what were his weaknesses from your point of view?
+- Tell me something about your former boss.
+What were his strengths and what were his weaknesses in your point of view?

 - Imagine you should choose a new general manager for our company.
 How would you proceed?
-Outline the basic steps you would take and problems you can face.
+Outline the basic steps you would take and problems you may face.

 - We are talking here together for a while.
-Can you tell me something about myself?
-What do you see as my strengths and weaknesses?
+Can you tell me something about me?
+What do you consider my strengths and weaknesses as a hiring manager?

-- What do you think motivates the workers in our company to achieve their best performance?
-How would you motivate the people, except of offering them a raise?
+- What do you think motivates the workers in our company?
+How would you motivate the people without offering a raise?

-- How would you estimate the following abilities of candidates: emotional intelligence, communication skills, listening skills, ability to duplicate, attention to detail?
+- How would you estimate the following: emotional intelligence, communication skills, listening skills, ability to duplicate, attention to detail.

 - Here is an interview question (interviewer tells you some question).
 What do you think we try to find out when asking this question?

-- What do you think are the three primary factors job seekers use to decide upon when choosing a new job?
+- What do you think are the three primary factors job seekers look at when deciding to accept, or reject a job offer?

 - Do you have any experience with assessment center?
 Have you used any form of personality testing before?

-- Here are two resumes of applicants for managerial positions.
-Please, have a look at it and tell me which applicant would you prioritize and why.
+- Here are two resumes of applicants for managerial position.
+Please, have a look at them and tell us which one would you prioritize, and why.

-- There are many “boring” positions in our company, that consists of repetitive tasks.
-How would you ensure that the motivation of employees doing these jobs stays on a high level?
+- There are many “boring” positions in our company, consisting in nothing but repetitive tasks.
+How would you motivate people that hold these jobs?

-As you can see, this interview is not easy.
-After all, interviewers have to choose one or two winners from dozens or even hundreds job applicants and it goes about an important role in every company.
-Therefor, it makes sense that the interview is difficult.
-The best thing you can do is to prepare well for it, practice answers to interview questions and use our website HumanResourcesInterviewQuestions.com to help you.
+As you can see, the HR interview is not easy.
+After all, interviewers have to choose one or two winners from dozens, or sometimes even hundreds of applications.
+Plus it goes about an important role.
+Taking all of it into account, the interview has to be difficult, so they can really pick the best person for the job.
+The best thing you can do is to practice answers to interview questions and use our website HumanResourcesInterviewQuestions.com to help you.